TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 -Set SL modifies existing position SL level.

+-Displays Total P/L, Risk, Total profit at TP, and RR of the positions on the chart.

 ### User Vars
 -Risk (set to % risk per position or limit order).